Vitamix 5300 vs 750 Professional – Comparison with Easy to Follow Chart

 Both blenders come with a tamper which is one of the best things about Vitamix blenders.

-All you need to do is put the tamper in through the lid and push the ingredients into the blades until a vortex is formed.
+All you need to do is put the tamper in through the lid and push the ingredients into the blades until a vortex is formed; no reason to stop and readjust ingredients.

 It's seriously the best part of having a Vitamix.